show_page.php1 : rb10.jpg

 HISTORY: This lamb was one of hundreds of stillborn lambs delivered during an abortion storm at an experimental sheep research facility.

-HISTOPATHOLOGIC DESCRIPTION: Liver: Randomly affecting 50% of hepatic parenchyma are multifocal to coalescing variably sized foci of lytic necrosis characterized by loss of cellular architecture and replacement by abundant eosinophilic cellular and karryorhectic debris admixed with numerous necrotic and fewer viable neutrophils, macrophages, eosinophilic fibrillar material (fibrin), edema, and moderate hemorrhage.
-Within and surrounding foci of lytic necrosis are necrotic hepatocytes that are shrunken and hypereosinophilic with pyknotic nuclei.
-Degenerate hepatocytes surrounding areas of necrosis are swollen with vacuolated cytoplasm.
+HISTOPATHOLOGIC DESCRIPTION: Liver: Randomly affecting 50% of hepatic parenchyma are multifocal to coalescing variably sized foci of lytic necrosis characterized by loss of cellular architecture and replacement by abundant eosinophilic cellular and karyorrhectic debris admixed with numerous necrotic and viable neutrophils, macrophages, eosinophilic fibrillar material (fibrin), edema, and moderate hemorrhage.
+Within and surrounding foci of lytic necrosis are hepatocytes that are shrunken and hypereosinophilic with pyknotic nuclei (necrotic) or swollen with vacuolated cytoplasm (degenerate).
 Multifocally, portal areas are moderately expanded by lymphocytes, plasma cells, and fewer neutrophils and macrophages.
-Multifocally, lymphatic vessels are mildly ectatic with increased clear space (edema).
+Multifocally, lymphatic vessels are ectatic with increased clear space (edema).
 Multifocally, there are small aggregates of myeloid and erythroid precursors (extramedullary hematopoiesis, normal in a fetus).

 ETIOLOGIC DIAGNOSIS: Campylobacterial hepatitis